Rub n' Buff metallic wax. It comes in several different colors.

 On large areas like the tops and sides of dressers and desks, or large table tops, filling a spray bottle with Liquid Deglosser is the best way to go.
 It extends the drying time of the Rub n' Buff so you don't end up blotchy.

 I have found that Liquid Deglosser works better than paint thinner.
 Don't ask me why... it just does.
 No need to worry.
 It doesn't degloss your finish in the end.
 You can pick it up at Lowe's

-When working on large furniture pieces, fill a spray bottle with Deglosser, spray the entire surface you are working on, then squeeze out large blobs of Rub n' Buff all over the area.
+When working on large furniture pieces, after filling a spray bottle with Deglosser, spray the surface you are working on lightly.
+You don't need to cover the entire area, just a light spray here and there will do, then squeeze out large blobs of Rub n' Buff all over the area.
 Quickly rub the blobs together.
 Click here to see that "how to"